UWPCE-PythonCert/Py300/source/testing.rst

 -  setUp / tearDown - these are run before and after each test method
 -  setUpClass / tearDownClass - these are run before/after each TestCase
 -  setUpModule / tearDownModule - run before/after each TestSuite
--  (new in Python 2.7) addCleanup / doCleanups - called after tearDown,
+-  addCleanup / doCleanups - called after tearDown,
    in case a test throws an exception

 =============================